WARNING: These guidelines are TENTATIVE

 FAQ on “how to register and submit to the IOCCC”

-IOCCC judge to process your registration and email you your
+process your registration and email you your initial login and password, so be

-from an IOCCC judge shortly after the contest status becomes open.
+IOCCC judge shortly after the contest status becomes

 Once an IOCCC judge emails you your Username and Initial password, you